Yoannmont/Yoannmont/README.md

 ##  About Me

 I'm a passionate **Junior Data Scientist / Engineer** who loves software engineering.
 My interests range from web development to data science.
-I enjoy exploring new technologies and continuously improving my skills.

 ## 🛠️ Currently Working On